zeroklone/preprocess_network_capture_files/README.md

 --- | --- | ---
-_v_hl | int | Contains version and IHL bit strings. version | str (4 bits) | The IP version number bit string.
+_v_hl | int | Contains version and IHL bit strings. version | str (4 bits) | The IP version number bit string. ihl | str (4 bits) | Internet Header Length. tos | int (8 bits) | Type of Service.
+Now deprecated.
+Before it was deprecated the first three bits indicated Precedence and the next five TOS.
+Bits 0-5 now contain DSCP, bits 6-7 ECN. dscp | str (6 bits) | Six-bit Differentiated Services Code Point (DSCP).
+Extracted from tos. ecn | str (2 bits) | two-bit Explicit Congestion Notification (ECN).
+Extracted from tos length | int | number of octets that the IP datagram takes up including the header.
+The maximum size that an IP datagram can be is 65,535 octets. identification | int | The Identification is a unique number assigned to a datagram fragment to help in the reassembly of fragmented datagrams. offset | int (64 bits) | in units of 8 octets (64 bits) this specifies a value for each data fragment in the reassembly process.
+Different sized Maximum Transmission Units (MTUs) can be used throughout the Internet. ttl | int | The time that the datagram is allowed to exist on the network.
+A router that processes the packet decrements this by one.
+Once the value reaches 0, the packet is discarded. protocol | int | Layer 4 protocol sending the datagram, UDP uses the number 17, TCP uses 6, ICMP uses 1, IGRP uses 88 and OSPF uses 89. checksum | int | Error control for the header only. source | str | Source IP address destination | str | Destination IP address